France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 • City information

-This morning, travel to Frankfurt’s railway station and board the high-speed Intercity Express (ICE) to Berlin (approximately four hours and 15 minutes).
-We recommend you buy a picnic lunch for your journey.
+This morning, travel to Frankfurt’s railway station and board the high-speed Intercity Express (ICE) to Berlin, a journey of approximately four hours and 15 minutes.
+We recommend purchasing a picnic lunch for the trip.

-Upon arrival at Berlin Hauptbahnhof (the Berlin Main railway station), a VBT representative meets you and provides your transportation (approximately 20 minutes) to your centrally located hotel.
+Upon arrival at Berlin Hauptbahnhof (Berlin’s main railway station), a VBT representative will meet you and arrange your transportation (approximately 20 minutes) to your centrally located hotel.

-VBT provides you with city information that includes recommendations on what to see and do in Berlin.
+VBT provides city information, including recommendations on what to see and do in Berlin.
 The rest of the day is yours to explore independently.
 Meals are on your own.

 Included Meals: Breakfast